 Composed at Ballynahinch Castle and the Lough Inagh Valley Cottages in Galway, Clocks was recorded at Kylemore Abbey Gothic Church, and the Number One album she released in Ireland with an avant-garde approach by scoring her music for ten different choirs in ten different towns over ten different nights in a row.
 The album was crowd-funded by fans on Fundit.ie and is the most successful crowd-funded project yet on Fundit.

-Recently Julie was invited to headline at an Oscar party hosted by J.J.
+Julie famously was invited to headline at an Oscar party hosted by J.J.
 Abrams’ Santa Monica production company Bad Robot in LA..
 With the audience in the palm of her hand, her performance enthralled Steven Spielberg, who filmed her performance on his personal iphone.
 Colin Farrell was also immersed.

-Her first composed opera ‘BIRD’ goes into full production in 2016 after a sell-out concert performance at Galway Arts Festival.
+Her first composed opera ‘BIRD’ goes into full production in 2016 after a sell-out concert performance version at Galway Arts Festival.
 Composer, singer, orchestrator, songwriter and producer, Julie is a true artist with immense vision.

 Hailed by The Washington Post as “The Emerald Isle's Original,” Feeney's music is widely broadcast on TV and radio and her sold-out performance at Ireland's premier concert venue, The National Concert Hall received a 10-minute standing ovation.
 The Observer (U.K.) gushed that Feeney's debut album, '13 songs,' was “the blossoming of a major talent,” adding that “Feeney towers over her contemporaries.”
 The NY Times has also called her music “charming, urbane and dreamy” and The Guardian (UK) simply said “the world will listen.”
 The Village Voice in New York described her music as “blending the pop ambitions of Gaga with Elvis Costellian wordplay”.
 She has performed many other sold out shows in America, Canada, Ireland, England, France, Italy, Germany and Holland solo; with her own ensemble or with numerous orchestras for which she orchestrated and composed for.
 Julie puts on a stunning show that combining her songs with elements of theatre and performance art, often wearing head-pieces.